ionic-team/stencil-site/src/docs/output-targets/custom-elements.md

 Setting this flag to `false` will not generate type declaration files for the `dist-custom-elements` output target.

-> When set to generate type declarations, Stencil respects the export behavior selected via `customElementsExportBehavior` and generates type declarations specific to the content of the generated `component.d.ts` file.
+> When set to generate type declarations, Stencil respects the export behavior selected via `customElementsExportBehavior` and generates type declarations specific to the content of the generated [output directory's](#dir) `index.js` file.

 ### inlineDynamicImports